 Joni Murphy is an interdisciplinary writer and artist, originally from Las Cruces, New Mexico, who has lived in Brooklyn since 2013.
 Since leaving the desert she has lived, studied, and taught in Montreal, Vancouver, Portland, Chicago, New York, and Baltimore.
 In 2012 she received an MFA from The School at the Art Institute of Chicago where she attended as a merit scholar.
 She has taught classes on writing and visual thinking at the Art Institute, as well at The Poetry Foundation, New Jersey City University, Abrons Art Center, and The Maryland Institute College of Art.
 Her writing has been published most recently in The Capilano Review, Canadian Ecstasy, and Canadian Art.
 In spring of 2016 Bookthug will publish Double Teenage, her first novel.
 This fall the Sound Development City Residency will take her to Belgrade, to Athens, and to points in between.
 She will be writing and presenting work throughout the journey.

 Khristina Narizhnaya was born in Moscow and grew up in the US.
 She just returned to New York after living in Moscow for the last four years, where she worked as a journalist and got in touch with her roots.
 The sojourn inspired her to start writing a book - her current project - about her experiences in her fascinating, tragic, absurd and often poetic homeland.
-She has a bachelor's degree in political science and art history from Rutgers University and a master's in journalism from CUNY Graduate School of Journalism.
+She has a bachelor's degree in political science and art history from Rutgers University and a master's in journalism from Craig Newmark Graduate School of Journalism at CUNY.
 Her writing has appeared in Rolling Stone, Vocativ, Los Angeles Times, ESPN and the Global Post, among others.
 She has always found inspiration in random adventures in foreign lands: attending a sheep fight in Indonesia; learning to shoot guns in the Egyptian desert with a policeman; watching the sunset turn Jerusalem pink on a Friday night; listening to a fiddle and flute duet in a Dublin pub; marveling at the Hagia Sophia arches in ancient Istanbul.
 Her vices include New York sample sales, raspberry chocolate cake and the Daily Mail's celebrity gossip.

 Jeff Norris is a 31-year veteran of the newspaper industry.
 For the past eight years, he has served as Technology Director for The Santa Fe New Mexican.
 His newspaper career has included sports writing, news writing and editing, and management.
 His first short story was selected as winner of The Santa Fe Reporter's annual fiction contest.
 His story “Yo El Rey!” was published this summer in the 2009 Scratch Anthology.
 He is currently finishing a collection of short stories and starting a novel.